moneroexamples/onion-monero-blockchain-explorer/README.md

 search abilities.
 For example, its not possible to search for a tx having a given key image, except performing an exhaustive search on the blockchain.

+Instruction how to compile the lmdbcpp-monero are provided here:

  - https://github.com/moneroexamples/lmdbcpp-monero.git

+The custom database can be quit large, 12GB now.
+So its obtional off course.
+But without it, some searching abilities wont be possible, e.g., searching for key images, output and tx public keys, encrypted payments id.

-### Compile the explorer
+### Compile and run the explorer
-The dependencies are same as those for Monero, so I assume Monero compiles correctly.
-If so then to download and compile this example, the following steps can be executed:
+Once the Monero is compiled and setup, the explorer can be downloaded and compiled as follows:

 ```bash
 # download the source code